Holders of Foreign Driving Licences in Ireland. What You Need To Know.

 - You should contact your embassy or consulate in advance of travel to confirm whether or not an IDP is recognised by Ireland

-If stay for more than 1 year in Ireland you will have to apply for an Irish driving licence and go through the full driver licensing procedure.
+If staying for more than 1 year in Ireland you will have to apply for an Irish driving licence and go through the full driver licensing procedure.

 - You must first pass a driver theory test